gr4vy/gr4vy-php/docs/Api/TransactionsApi.md

 Void transaction

 Voids a transaction.
 If the transaction was not yet successfully authorized, or was already captured, the void will not be processed.
 Captured transactions can be [refunded](#operation/refund-transaction) instead.
+Voiding zero-amount authorized transactions is not supported.

 ### Example